akshat-dhiman/data-structures/README.md

 3. Universal method(best method)<br />
 Insert, Display & Search operations has been performed after making a hash table.
 ### Heaps
 A heap is self-balancing binary tree in which all the nodes are arranged in a particular order.
-Heaps are visualized as an array of keys and values.
+Heaps are visualized as an array of keys and values.<br />
   > Heaps are used to implement Priority Queues

 There are two types of heaps:
 1. Max Heap
 2. Min Heap